Aura vs Identity Guard 2025: Honest Comparison Reveals Shocking Results

 Identity Guard is an Aura product.
 Aura and Identity Guard are excellent at threat monitoring, resolution, and customer service.
 However, Aura took the already high bar and surpassed it by offering higher identity theft insurance and white-glove fraud resolution, and added services like VPN and antivirus as standard across all their plans.
 Not to mention, Aura somehow does this at a better price.

-You want the Ability to Choose what Insurance or Features you want & Pay Accordingly
+• You want the Ability to Choose what Insurance or Features you want & Pay Accordingly

 Security Hero independently tests and reviews every product.
 We may earn a commission when you buy through our links.
 Read more here.

 When it comes to identity theft protection, Identity Guard is, or was, the gold standard.
 However, it seems they felt they could do better.
 Aura is Identity Guard’s answer to LifeLock.
+Read our comparison review if you’re interested in how Aura stacks up against LifeLock?

-Aura vs. Identity Guard – Head to Head Comparison
+Aura vs Identity Guard Features Comparison

 Overall Score